cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("ggmcmc")` is a tool for assessing and diagnosing convergence of Markov Chain Monte Carlo simulations, as well as for graphically display results from full MCMC analysis.
--   `r pkg("SamplerCompare")` provides a framework for running sets of MCMC samplers on sets of distributions with a variety of tuning parameters, along with plotting functions to visualize the results of those simulations.

 #### Hierarchical models
 -   `r pkg("baggr")` compares meta-analyses of data with hierarchical Bayesian models in Stan, including convenience functions for formatting data, plotting and pooling measures specific to meta-analysis.